MaharaProject/moodle-assignfeedback-mahara/README.md

 (Without this plugin, Mahara pages that are submitted through the Moodle submission plugin, remain permanently locked in Mahara, to provide a grading audit trail.)

+**The plugin has been deprecated and not required for Moodle 2.7 and above.
+Functionlity if this plugin has been added into  [assignsubmission_mahara][1] plugin version 1.2-mdl2.7+.**

 ## Requirements

 - Moodle 2.6